 The delay line trolley contains many electronic subsystems.
-These include two computers and onboard actuators, motors and sensors that all cooperate in order to introduce a carefully controlled delay into the optical path.
+These include two computers and onboard actuators, motors and sensors that all cooperateto provide the required functionality.
 A block diagram illustrating the various subsystems and their interaction is shown in Figure 1.

 The core components are a Central Processing Unit (CPU), a Programmable Multi-Axis Controller (PMAC), two analog input/output boards and a power board.
 They are connected via a PC104 bus that also allows them to be mechanically stacked together.
-Overall control of the trolley is imposed by the CPU, which communicates with the other core components via the PC104 bus and with peripherals via serial, ethernet and $I^2C$ lines.
+Overall control of the trolley is imposed by the CPU, which communicates with the other core components via the PC104 bus and with peripherals via serial, ethernet and I^2C lines.